 Here you can see how much each investment fund has gained or lost over the last month.
-Every month, we report the returns, after fees and tax at the top PIR (28%) of each of our investment funds.
+Every month, we report the returns, after fees and before tax of each of our investment funds.

 You can also compare how each of our investment funds have tracked against a benchmark since their inception.

-This table reports the returns, after fees and tax at the top PIR (currently 28%), for each Kiwi Wealth KiwiSaver Scheme investment fund.
+This table reports the returns, after fees and before tax, for each Kiwi Wealth KiwiSaver Scheme investment fund.

-The since inception return is the return, after fees and the top PIR tax rate, since the start date of the investment fund.
+The since inception return is the return, after fees and before tax, since the start date of the investment fund.
 For the Conservative, Balanced and Growth investment funds the start date was 1 October 2007.
 For the Cash and CashPlus investment funds, it's 12 September 2012, and for the Default investment fund it's 1 July 2014.

 This graph compares each investment fund's return to a relevant benchmark, after fees and tax at the top PIR.
 A benchmark is a standard against which the performance of your investments can be measured and is a useful tool for investors to judge whether or not their investment manager is adding value.
 Find out more information about our benchmarks.

 The actual asset allocation of each investment fund may at times differ to the asset allocation for the relevant benchmark because we have an active investment management style.
-You can find the actual asset allocation for each investment fund in our periodic disclosure statements.
+You can find the actual asset allocation for each investment fund in our fund updates.